vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

   have been seen with `keyspace_events` and the default will change to `keyspace_events` in Vitess release 13.
   * `-buffer_size`:  Default: `10` in Vitess release 13 the default will be
   `1000`.
-This should be sized to the appropriate number of expected connections during the PRS event.
-Each connection will consume one buffer slot of the `buffer_size`.
-The resource consideration for setting this parameter are memory resources
+This should be sized to the appropriate number of expected request during the PRS event.
+Typically, if each connection has one request then, each connection will consume one buffer slot of the `buffer_size` and be put in a "pause" state as it is buffered on the vtgate.
+The resource consideration for setting this parameter are memory resources.
   * `-buffer_drain_concurrency`:  Default: `1`.
 If the buffer is of any significant size, you probably want to increase this proportionally.
   * `-buffer_keyspace_shards`:  Can be used to limit buffering to only